Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Edema

-• Cool down the water in the vein
+• Cool down water in the veins

-• Acute hypoxic conditions, accompanied by the release of blood from the depot
+• Acute hypoxic conditions accompanied by the release of blood from the depot

-• Hitching sodium in the body
+• Sodium retention in the body

 • Decent bodily overload